jlomako/Montreal-ER/README.md

 <a href = "https://jlomako.shinyapps.io/occupancy_app/">https://jlomako.shinyapps.io/occupancy_app/</a>

 ### to do:
-* remove extra days in plot
+* remove extra days in plot (plot only last 30 days?)
 * add plot for current day